NILESH8757/IB-Academy/README.md

 # IB-Academy
-This repo. contains some good interview problems given as assignments/homeworks in InterviewBit academy and their solution.
+This repo contains some good interview problems solved on leetCode.